Start, Stop, and Restart Services in Linux using 3 Effective Ways

 1. Using systemctl

 Using systemctl is a powerful and standard method to manage services in modern Linux distributions.
 It allows you to start, stop, restart, enable, and disable services easily, providing a centralized control over the system services.
-Follow these steps:
+Follow these steps to Linux start service:

 1. Open the Terminal.